Baylor > Campus Recreation > Intramurals > Sports & Schedules > Soccer

 ||A team is comprised of 8 participants.
 6 players are required in order to avoid a forfeit.

 The following are general rules.
-Detailed rules can be found under the rules link on the right.
+Detailed rules can be checked out from the Campus Recreation Office.
 Soccer will follow the rules outlined in the National Federation (High School) Rules Book.

 - Each team must wear uniformly colored numbered shirts that contrast with the opponent's shirts.